devAyyoub/devAyyoub/README.md

-<h1 align="center">Hi, I'm Ayyoub</h1>
+# Hi, I'm Ayyoub
-<h3 align="center">Passionate Software Engineer & Lifelong Learner</h3>
+**Software Engineer and Lifelong Learner**

-- 🔭 Currently contributing as a **Software Engineer at Sogeti**, delivering innovative solutions in the SogetLabs department.
+Currently working at **Sogeti**, focusing on innovative solutions within SogetLabs.

-- 🌱 Driven by the belief that **learning never ends**, always exploring new technologies and methodologies
+Committed to continuous learning and professional growth.

-- 💻 Programming isn’t just my profession—it’s also my hobby and a way to express creativity.
+Passionate about software development as both a profession and a creative pursuit.

-- 👯 Excited to collaborate on **open-source projects** to share knowledge and grow with the community
+Open to collaborations on open-source projects.

-- 📫 Feel free to reach out at: **Ayyoubamjahed@gmail.com**
+For inquiries, contact: **Ayyoubamjahed@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">